 The EU LIFE Programme co-funds projects in EU member states for the protection and improvement of nature and the environment.

-Project Budgets range from circa €1 million to €5 million for large projects, with implementation of project actions taking place over 3 to 5 years.
+Project budgets range from under €1 million to over €5 million, with implementation of project actions taking place over 3 to 5 years.

 What is the maximum rate of EU co-financing under LIFE?